Strengthening education in public schools

-In Peru, access to English lessons in public schools is rare, and even more so in remote areas, which is why, thanks to our initial positive results in English classes, we have expanded our program to incorporate art and sport.
-Through art we seek to reinforce creativity with specialized teachers, while in sport, the volunteer will collaborate with the teacher to develop activities with a gender equality focus.
+In Peru, access to English lessons in public schools is rare, and even more so in remote areas.
+We have international volunteers who teach and reinforce foreign language lessons in several schools.
+Thanks to our initial positive results in English classes, we have expanded our program to incorporate art and sport.
+Through art we seek to reinforce creativity with specialized teachers and through sports, volunteers and teachers collaborate to organize and develop activities that promote wellbeing, health and gender equality.

 Literacy for adults

 Lack of education is one of the main problems that increase and contribute to poverty and inequality, limiting health and social wellbeing levels.
 By 2017 more than half of the population who is over 15 years old and under the poverty threshold, did not finish primary education or do not have any education.
 Furthermore, following the global trend described by the UN in its Sustainable Development Goals, in Peru women are disproportionately affected: by 2017 36.6% of Peruvian women did not have Secondary Studies and 8.7% are illiterate (vs 3% of men).

 Alleviating this situation has repercussions not only on the increase of self-confidence but also on closing the inequality gaps and improvement in quality of life.
 This is why we work every week providing literacy and math classes to women in Víctor Raúl, El Porvenir.